 9. Did you know Mountain Creek Doodles offer training programs?
 Click Here to find out more information on giving your puppy a great head start on his training with us!

 We hope this helps our puppy families understand our labradoodle adoption process!!!

 Additional Deposit Information

-We require a $250 deposit when the puppies are born and puppy choice is on a first come first serve basis (first on the list gets first choice and so on).
-The deposit is nonrefundable since once you commit to choosing one of our puppies we then turn away other potential families.
+We require a $350 deposit to reserve a spot on a list and puppy choice is on a first come first serve basis (first on the list gets first choice and so on).
+We also require a $250 deposit if enrolling in our training program.
+The deposits are nonrefundable.
+Once you commit to choosing one of our puppies and/or training programs we then turn away other potential families.
 If you change your mind we then have to secure a new home for that puppy in a shortened amount of time.
-Since mother nature can be unpredictable, we are happy to apply any deposits toward a future litter if a current litter doesn't work out.
+Since mother nature can be unpredictable, we are happy to apply any deposits toward a future litter if a planned litter doesn't come to fruition.
 We are also happy to apply the deposit to a future litter if the timing doesn't work out for your family as well.

 From the moment these precious puppies are born they are held by us becoming used to being handled by people.
 We pay special attention to their ears, feet and toes.
 This makes it much easier as they get older to trim their nails and clean their ears.
-We also take the time beginning when the puppies are very young to performEarly Nueral Stimulation.
+We also take the time beginning when the puppies are very young to perform Early Nueral Stimulation.